LupeJimenez/Tic-Tac-Toe-_-AI-/README.md

 # Tic-Tac-Toe-_-AI- Project
 Tic Tac Toe Game

 This is a simple Tic Tac Toe game built using JavaScript.
 The game can be played in Player vs Player (PVP) mode, Player vs Computer (PVC), or Player vs Computer (PVC-hard) mode with an advanced AI using the minimax algorithm.
+The depth for the "PVC-hard" game mode in the Minimax algorithm is set to 4.
+This depth allows the computer to consider several potential moves ahead to determine the optimal play, making it more challenging to beat

 tictactoe.html: This file contains the HTML structure of the Tic Tac Toe game.
 It includes the game board and sets up the game rules and logic.